stadium-software/role-specific-startpage/README.md

 # Role-Specific StartPage <!-- omit in toc -->

-Sometimes we want users with specific roles to land on specific pages when they log in.
+Sometimes we want users with specific roles to have specific landing pages.

 ![](images/view.gif)